LasseNatvig/tdt4258-codespaces/README.md

    - **Select the "Private" option**.
 This is very important, as it prevents others students from seeing (and potentially plagiarizing) your code.
    - Click the "Create repository" button.

-1. Launch a Codespace:
+3. Launch a Codespace:

    - Go to your own repository that you just created.
    - Click the green "Code" button.
    - Select the "Codespaces" tab.
    - Click "Create codespace on main".

-1. Wait for the Codespace to build.
+4. Wait for the Codespace to build.
 This may take a few minutes the first time.

-1. Once the Codespace is ready, you'll see a VSCode interface in your browser.
+5. Once the Codespace is ready, you'll see a VSCode interface in your browser.
 You may get a popup saying "There are task errors.
 See the output for details.".
 You can safely ignore this warning!

-### VSCode Dev Container on your local machine
+#### Saving your work

-1. Install Docker Desktop and VSCode.
+You can use Git when you work in a Codespace just as you would in a local environment.
+You can either run Git commands in the terminal or use the VSCode Git integration found in the sidebar.

-1. Install the "Dev Containers" extension in VSCode.
+> [!WARNING]

-1. Clone this repository and open it in VSCode.
-You should be prompted with a dialog asking if you want to develop in a container.
-Click "Reopen in Container".
+> GitHub Codespaces will be deleted after 30 days of inactivity.
+We recommend commiting and pushing your changes regularly to avoid losing your work.

 ## Compiling and running programs

-Open the terminal within VSCode (Ctrl + D or Cmd + D) and try compiling and running the example program:
+Open the terminal within VSCode (`Ctrl + J` or `Cmd + J`) and try compiling and running the example program:

 ```bash
 # Compile the program